Malien/luar/src/reggie/README.md

 ### Global scope

 There is two scopes of instruction in Reggie bytecode: global and local.
 Global scope can execute all of the instructions local scope can (including return) but also gains ability to provide function definitions.
-Values can be defined with name association in the global scope.
+Values can be defined with name association in the [global scope](#global-values).
 The values of global scopes can be queried, modified and added from any place, including the host Reggie's runtime and FFI calls.

+Values on the global are stored in cells.
+There is two ways to address a global: either with it's associated string name, or via it's global_cell_ref.

 ### Functions